nordicenergy/ICO-STO-Token-Management-Dashboard/README.md

-#### Payment Methods
+#### Accept Payments

-Accept payments with Visa/MasterCard, PayPal, Bank Transfer, Bitcoin, EOSIO, Ethereum, +25 cryptocurrencies to pay tokens directly on addresses and account on your control.
+Accept payments with Visa/MasterCard, PayPal, Bank Transfer, +25 cryptocurrencies to pay tokens directly on addresses and account on your control.